 As a young adult visiting France or the French capital, you may be wondering whether you're old enough to drink in the country during your stay.
-Or perhaps you're a parent bringing older teens on your trip and you wonder whether they're allowed that small glass of wine at dinner as a special treat.
+Or perhaps you're a parent bringing older teens along for the ride—and you wonder whether they're allowed that small glass of wine at dinner as a special treat.

-This means that individuals over the age of 18 may legally purchase alcohol in supermarkets or other shops, as well as in restaurants, bars and clubs.
+The legal drinking age in Paris and the rest of France is currently 18.
+This means that individuals over the age of 18 may legally purchase alcohol in supermarkets or other points of retail around the country, as well as in restaurants, bars, and clubs.

-This, of course, counters the reigning stereotype that sees France as a culture that's lax about minors drinking-- a stereotype that has in the past had some basis in truth.
+This, of course, counters the reigning perception that sees France as a culture that's lax about minors drinking—a stereotype about locals that has in the past had some basis in truth.